ShalevAri/supergitignore/README.md

 # supergitignore

+WARNING: In previous versions, there were a few accidental ignores that were not supposed to be there and may have caused damage to some people.
+As a result, I have removed all of them.
+I apologize for any inconvenience this may have caused and will continue working on the .gitignore file to ensure that there are no other errors that I might have missed.
+If you spot anything yourself feel absolutely free to create pull requests on the GitHub repo and I will merge as soon as possible

 I always create new projects and until now I used DOOM emacs for creating my `.gitignore` files.
 DOOM emacs (a distribution of emacs) has this nice built-in feature that if you create a new `.gitignore` file with it, there would be a few suggestions that would show up